-A resident of Tallahassee and former student at Florida State University, Victoria Tait is a volunteer and friend of the Spring House.
+A resident of Mobile,Alabama, and former student at Florida State University, Victoria Tait is a volunteer and friend of Lewis Spring House.
 At Florida State, Victoria studied Design Fundamentals, Art History and Survey of Interior Architecture.
 She has interest in architecture and enjoys seeing artist push past standard practice and experiment with new ideas.
-Victoria is hopeful to see the Spring House restored and opened to the public to continue to serve the community as a facility to learn, inspire, create and converse.
+Victoria is hopeful to see Lewis Spring House restored and opened to the public to continue to serve the community as a facility to learn, inspire, create and converse.

 Granddaughter of George and Clifton Lewis